 In the case of pure experience, the referent is open or null.

-A concept and its possible
+and its possible objects constitute concept

 Pragmatically and effectively, an existent is a concept-object.
 But with sufficient abstraction, though the concept is not eliminated, yet the object is definite and perfectly known because the concept is faithful to it—the concept is a perfect or objective stand-in for the object (and this language in which concept and object are dis-intertwined is perfectly permissible).
 How far objectivity can be taken is further addressed in the real metaphysics.
 In summary of this paragraph—